sherafyk/payload-deployer/README.md

 - Ensure environment variables are correctly set in `.env`.
 - Check `systemctl status <site>.service` for service logs.
 - Use `docker compose logs` to inspect container output.
+- If the deploy workflow fails with a path like `/srv//scripts/deploy-update.sh`, verify that the `SITE_NAME` secret is configured in your repository settings.

 ## License